Lady Betty! That was the only thought I had on my mind when I woke up on Monday of 8th March 2010. The day was a holiday; youth day.

 Again, I wanted to visit Kafue River Cliff and have a boat cruise on this houseboat!

-In case you didnt know, the luxury houseboat was so named in honor of Betty Kaunda for her outstanding role in the liberation struggle when it was launched on 18th August 2009.
+In case you didn’t know, the luxury houseboat was so named in honour of Betty Kaunda for her outstanding role in the liberation struggle when it was launched on 18th August 2009.

 Eventually the six of us headed for Kafue River Cliff.

-If you plan to visit the place, it is 57 kilometers from Lusaka.
-You travel exactly 53 Kilometers towards Livingstone to reach the left turn-off leading to Kafue River Cliff.
-When you reach Kafue town you travel 8 kilometers past Kafue River Motel to reach the turn-off leading to Kafue River Cliff.
-The resort is 4 kilometers from Livingstone road turn-off.
+If you plan to visit the place, it is 57 kilometres from Lusaka.
+You travel exactly 53 Kilometres towards Livingstone to reach the left turn-off leading to Kafue River Cliff.
+When you reach Kafue town you travel 8 kilometres past Chita Lodges and Resorts to reach the turn-off leading to Kafue River Cliff.
+The resort is 4 kilometres from Livingstone road turn-off.

-Yes, It was cheaper!
+Yes, it was cheaper!
 We settled for the boat cruise.
-It was a turn around, instead of the Lady, it was a boat!
+It was a turn around; instead of a “Lady”, it was a boat!